Flight-Free-UK/flight_free_uk_website/source/posts_travel/overnight-to-prague.html.markdown

 * hot drinks are available to buy in the morning.
 You can also buy a breakfast box which has yogurt, granola, orange juice and a bread roll
 * arriving 20-30 minutes before your departure time is plenty

+T﻿his trip was provided by European Sleeper.
+Prices start at €59.99 for a seat and €99.99 for a couchette.

 [Book at European Sleeper: https://www.europeansleeper.eu/](https://www.europeansleeper.eu/)